tima90/car_sensor/README.md

-# car_sensor
+# Car Sensor
-an arduino code for car sensor
+An Arduino code for car sensor, used ultrasonic sensor with 3 LEDs (red, green, yellow)